The $f$-Divergence Reinforcement Learning Framework: Divergence Reinforcement Learning

-\end{theorem} For the proof of Theorem \ref{theorem:4}, please refer to Appendix D. Following the above analysis, we prove that the policy evaluation and the policy improvement are both induced by minimizing the $f-$divergence between learning policy and sampling policy.
-Besides a quadratic function, one may extend the above derivations to other proper, convex, lower semi-continuous $f$ functions.
+\end{theorem} For the proof of Theorem \ref{theorem:5}, we also refer the readers to Appendix D. The approximation of the state-action function of sampling policy $Q^{\tilde{\pi}}(s,a)$ is realized by minimizing the Bellman error \cite{sutton_reinforcement_2018},

+The $Q^{\tilde{\pi}}(s,a)$ is also approximated by neural networks.
+The above analysis shows that the policy evaluation and the policy improvement phases can gradually minimize the $f-$divergence between learning policy and sampling policy, so the optimal learning policy can be obtained.
+One may also extend other proper, convex, lower semi-continuous $f$ functions beyond the quadratic function.
+Algorithm \ref{alg:training process} illustrates the process of training agents in the FRL framework.